Why You Need One

 Do You Want to Use an Attorney or Do It Online?

-Quick and Clean: There are a bunch of online legal services that can help you create a basic and official Will that covers all the bases (beneficiaries, guardians, and an executor).
+Quick and Basic: There are a bunch of online legal services that can help you create a basic and official Will that covers all the bases (beneficiaries, guardians, and an executor), but it's always best to do it with an attorney if possible.
 [Dig Deeper: Online Legal Services]

 More Involved: If you have complex financial arrangements, such as real estate, overseas assets, elaborate investments, or trusts, then you’re going to need some help.
 This means working with an attorney or an online service that offers advice from real lawyers.
 The best way to find an attorney isn’t much different than finding a good doctor, electrician or dog walker.
 Get recommendations from friends, family, or other attorneys.
 Once you have some options meet with the prospects and make sure you get along, approve of his or her working style and skills, and, of course, don’t forget the price tag.